justin2004/weblog/DRAFTS/fused_edges/README.md

 ## Why
-I can think of 3 (2 I heard other people say) reasons why fused edges might be used.
+I can think of three (two I heard other people say) reasons why fused edges might be used.

 1) [Your source data may not have details about the venue other than its name.](https://twitter.com/valexiev1/status/1509176909741109258?s=20&t=SBnKJ9_TXmVwgRgvfz2aLg)

 2) ["you get better #findability with dedicated properties"](https://twitter.com/salgo60/status/1516753692728471559?s=20&t=sYoBxBlyLxBg0XWUqQ9fNQ)

 3) Fewer nodes in a graph likely means fewer hardware resources are required.

 Let me attempt to persuade you that you should mostly ignore those reasons to use fused edges.

 (1)

 One of the ideas of the semantic web is AAA: Anyone can say Anything about Any topic.

 It is hard for someone to say something about the venue (perhaps its address, current owner, hours of operation) if no node exists in the graph for it.
 With the fused edge, if someone does come along later and they want to express the venue's address it is not a straight forward update.
 You'd have to make a new venue node, find the event node in the graph, find all the edges expressing facts about the venue and move them to the new venue node, then connect the event to the new venue node.